caycefischer/webcraft/primer/docs.markdown

 	}
 {: .prettyprint .lang-css}

-The `min-height` declaration ensures that, if the image link is broken, the _missing image_ graphic preserves the baseline (see [vertical rhythm](ZAKFIX).
+The `min-height` declaration ensures that, if the image link is broken, the _missing image_ graphic preserves the baseline.

 ---